mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 - Basic ablations and hyperparameter sweeps.
 I expect 35%, maybe more with just basic stuff like this.
 I was too GPU poor to try anything.
 I invite the community to do this too.
 The code is open source
 - Reduce training and inference costs.
 I expect 10x is possible.
 100x is a bit ambitious but possible if we do a nanogpt speedrun like optimisation.
 	- I haven't yet learnt GPU programming so haven't tried this.
 - Scaling - haven't hit the ceiling yet.
 I think performance will scale with more data and compute.
 I have only added the conceptARC dataset.
 What happens if I add other ARC datasets?
+What about the non-overlapping puzzles from ARC-2?
+What about all the synthetic datasets?
+Idk the answer yet, but we'll see soon.
 	- Be careful not to mix ARC1 and ARC2 for the public eval.
 Should not matter for private eval.
-- I expect to hit 50% with scaling and potentially a few research ideas
+- I expect to hit 50% with scaling and a few obvious research ideas
 - I now genuinely think 85% is possible at human efficiency.
 That is my goal
 - Data augmentations MUST be removed.
 It will be my main focus next.
 Its ugly and I hate it.
 It must go.